Affordability is a priority to me.

 Do you accept insurance?

-I am always happy to provide you with a Superbill, which you can submit to your insurance provider for out-of-network reimbursement, if your policy allows for some OON benefits.
+I am always happy to provide you with a Superbill, which you can submit to your insurance provider for out-of-network reimbursement, if your policy allows for OON benefits.

 Are you available in-person?